07 4082 7470

 Damselfish are a populous species on most parts of the Great Barrier Reef.
 These small (but mighty) fish come in a huge variety of shapes and colours and are often spotted in groups.
 They hide in soft corals, darting out to grab food as it passes by, and will defend their territory with their life (but don’t worry, they are no danger to people).

-White tip reef sharks are another fan favourite for those snorkelling or diving on Moore Reef.
+Black and white tip reef sharks are another fan favourite for those snorkelling or diving on Moore Reef.
 Far from dangerous, these shy toothy predators prefer to focus their attention on smaller fish and marine animals and are mostly afraid of humans.
-They grow no larger than 1.6m and have a slender body and bulky head and are easily distinguished from other reef sharks by the white tips on their dorsal and tail fins.
+They grow no larger than 1.6m and have a slender body and bulky head and are easily distinguished from other reef sharks by the black or white tips on their dorsal and tail fins.
 They are usually hiding out in caves by day, and spend their nights hunting on the reefs.

 Corals